-Audiobooks provide another way for us to take a good read anywhere we want to go, as we can listen to the latest bestseller while on a long trip, devour a non-fiction piece while doing the dishes, or even check out the latest self-help hit or celebrity biography during a daily workout.
+Audiobooks provide another way for us to take a good read anywhere we want to go, listening to the latest bestseller while on a long trip, devouring a non-fiction piece while doing the dishes, or checking out the latest self-help hit or celebrity biography during a daily workout.
 Audiobook apps for your iPhone or Android device run the gamut from slick, integrated market and player systems packed with the latest bestsellers and personalized recommendation engines to more humble affairs that still bring you the classics of world literature in audiobook form.
-Here's a look at some of our favorite audiobook options for mobile.
+Here's a look at some of our favorite audiobook options for mobile devices.
 (Image Credit: GaudiLab/Shutterstock)

 Audible (Android and iOS) remains the powerhouse in the audiobooks field, with more than 150,000 titles in its library.
 Audible's audiobook player offers solid playback features, with chapter navigation, bookmarks, a sleep mode, variable playback speed and multitasking support for background playback and downloading.
 Its increasing integration with Amazon's Kindle system is reaping added benefits for its users, as Kindle users can pay a small fee to upgrade a Kindle ebook with an Audible audiobook; Amazon's Whispersync allows users to switch between audiobook and text near-seamlessly.
 You can even have Amazon's Alexa pull up your audiobooks from Audible to be read through an Echo, Tap or Echo Dot.